namcoding1/hon/README.md

 Use the left, right and down arrow keys to move the pieces.
 Press `s` to rotate them and `q` to quit.

-The game board is drawn in the middle of your terminal with a visible border, so it's clear where the sides and bottom are.
+The board now measures 12 columns by 24 rows and appears centered on your terminal.
+A colorful checkered background fills the rest of the window and a border clearly marks the play area.